kasparsb/laravel-file-auth/README.md

 # Authenticate users from text file
-Users are store in json text file in app storage directory
+Users are stored in json text file in app storage directory

 configuration
-FILEAUTH_DISK - disk name where users file will be stored.
-Defaults to local FILEAUTH_USERS_FILENAME - users file name.
+**FILEAUTH_DISK** - disk name where users file will be stored.
+Defaults to local **FILEAUTH_USERS_FILENAME** - users file name.
 Defaults to fileauth-users.json

 # Setup
-Add provider to boostrap/providers file
+Add **File auth** provider to boostrap/providers file

 ```php
 [